-- -develop an understanding the knowledge of communication. - -understand the essentials of communication. - understand the information and communication technology (ICT). - understand the expository writing - understand the role of expository writing in education
+- -develop an understanding CO-exemplify the knowledge concept of communication. - -understand the CO-explain essentials of communication. - understand the information and communication technology (ICT). - -understand the CO- present their ideas in group discussion - CO- analyze expository writing Writing and the various text structures - -understandCO- apply the roleessential elements of expository writing in education